 Share your story about being in a Pfizer

-Your unique perspective and journey through the clinical trial process can help inform and encourage other people to learn more about Pfizer clinical trials.
+Your unique perspective and path through the clinical trial process can help inform others who are considering clinical trials.
 As a Pfizer Clinical Trial Advocate, you may have the opportunity to:

 - Share your story with patients, caregivers, healthcare professionals, and Pfizer employees